datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    Now that you have created and published such a YODA-compliant dataset, you are understandably excited how this dataset must look and feel for others.
-   Therefore, you decide to install this dataset in a new location on your computer, just to get a feel for it.
+   Therefore, you decide to clone this dataset into a new location on your computer, just to get a feel for it.

-   Replace the ``url`` in the :command:`install` command below with the path to your own ``midtermproject`` GitHub repository:
+   Replace the ``url`` in the :command:`clone` command below with the path to your own ``midtermproject`` GitHub repository:

    .. runrecord:: _examples/DL-101-130-119